forcedotcom/sfdx-scanner/messages/run-command.md

 You can scan your codebase with the recommended rules.
 Or use flags to filter the rules based on engines (such as "retire-js" or "eslint"), rule names, tags, and more.

-If you want to preview the list of rules before you actually run them, use the `code-analyzer rules` command, which also has the "--rules-selector", "--workspace", and "--config-file" flags that together define the list of rules to be run.
+If you want to preview the list of rules before you actually run them, use the `code-analyzer rules` command, which also has the `--config-file`, `--rule-selector`, `--target`, and `--workspace` flags that together define the list of rules to be run.

 We're continually improving Salesforce Code Analyzer.
 Tell us what you think!
-Give feedback at http://sfdc.co/CodeAnalyzerFeedback.
+Give feedback at https://sfdc.co/CodeAnalyzerFeedback.

 # command.examples

-- Analyze code using the default behavior: analyze the files in the current folder (default workspace) using the Recommended rules; display the output in the terminal with the concise table view; and automatically apply rule or engine overrides if a "code-analyzer.yml" or "code-analyzer.yaml" file exists in the current folder:
+- Analyze code using the default behavior: analyze all the files in the current folder (default workspace) using the Recommended rules; display the output in the terminal with the concise table view; and automatically apply rule or engine overrides if a `code-analyzer.yml` or `code-analyzer.yaml` file exists in the current folder:

     <%= config.bin %> <%= command.id %>

 - The previous example is equivalent to this example:

-    <%= config.bin %> <%= command.id %> --rule-selector Recommended --workspace . --view table --config-file ./code-analyzer.yml
+    <%= config.bin %> <%= command.id %> --rule-selector Recommended --workspace . --target . --view table --config-file ./code-analyzer.yml

 - Analyze the files using the recommended "eslint" rules and show details of the violations: